Yishai Schlissel: Crimes and convictions

 In 2005, Schlissel stabbed three marchers during the gay pride parade in Jerusalem.
 As a result, he was convicted of attempted murder and aggravated assault, and sentenced to twelve years in prison.
 In 2007, his sentence was reduced to ten years on appeal.
 Schlissel served his sentence at Maasiyahu Prison.
 In 2008, he was hospitalized for a month and a half over mental health issues and diagnosed with a paranoid psychiatric condition.
 Schlissel was released in June 2015.

 Shortly after his release, he distributed a homophobic letter in his hometown which read, "It is the obligation of every Jew to keep his soul from punishment by stopping this giant desecration of God's name next Thursday."
 He was not tracked by the Israeli police in the West Bank because his previous crime had occurred in Jerusalem, outside of their jurisdiction.
 Moreover, Moshe Edry, the chief of the Jerusalem District Police, was not warned that Schlissel would be coming to Jerusalem.

 On 30 July 2015, only three weeks after being released, he stabbed six marchers during the Jerusalem gay pride parade.
 The act was widely condemned, including by Prime Minister Benjamin Netanyahu.
 One of the victims, 16-year-old Shira Banki, died of her wounds at the Hadassah Medical Center three days later, on 2 August 2015.
-Shortly after, Prime Minister Netanyahu offered his condolences, adding "We will deal with the murderer to the fullest extent of the law."
+Shortly after, Netanyahu offered his condolences, adding "We will deal with the murderer to the fullest extent of the law."